 The downside of motor cruising is the engine noise.
 And if you’re looking to learn how to sail, this is not the trip for you.

-But if you want to experience life at sea for a few days and explore the coast by boat then they’re great fun and great value.
+But if you want to experience life at sea for a few days and explore the coast by boat then gulet sailing in Turkey is great fun and great value.
+Turkey isn’t the only place in the Mediterranean you can gulet cruise; similar vessels have cropped up in Croatia and Montenegro, but this stretch of coast is the spiritual home.

 Typical stops between Fethiye and Olympos include: